Stephane-D/SGDK/readme.md

 - Andy Grind for the MarsDev project allowing to use SGDK on any OS and also supporting 32X dev.
 - Sonic3D for the GenDev OSX port of SGDK.
 - Andreas Dietrich for the nice Wobbler & scaling effect samples.
+- werton for the numerous fixes / contributions.
 - clbr for various contributions.
 - jgyllinsky for providing / improving build batches.
 - nolddor for fixes / contributions.